Fear & Greed Index November 2024: 10 Stock Sentiment Charts

 What are Booms and Busts?

-“Boom and Bust” describes the sequence where an economy, commodity, or market sector goes from surging forward, making lots of profit, growing at breakneck rates, and is generally improving the wealth and standard of living for all participants in the market.
+“Boom and Bust” describes the sequence where an economy, commodity, or market sector goes from surging forward, making lots of profit, growing at breakneck rates, and generally improving the wealth and standard of living for all participants in the market.
 A boom is usually accompanied by a significant amount of greed or irrationality about the underlying fundamentals of the Boom.

 A 100 Year History Of Fear & Greed, Boom & Bust in the Stock Market.
 Chart: Dow Jones Industrial Average (Ticker:DJIA) 1918 to 2018